 Do I need vaccinations to go on this trip?

 For Ecuador, the CDC recommends vaccinations against Hepatitis A, typhoid, tetanus-diphtheria and measles.
 Yellow fever is recommended for other parts of Ecuador but not necessary in the mountains where we work.
 Vaccinations are up to your own discretion.

 What are the accommodations like?

-There are many options, depending on your budget and the kind of experience you'd like to have.
-For full cultural immersion, you can stay with host families within the communities where we'll work, or if you'd like to stay together, your group can "camp out" in a community center.
-Sometimes groups prefer to stay in the nearby town of Otavalo, in a cozy hostel like Hostal Valle del Amanecer or a charming hotel like La Posada del Quinde.
+There are several options, depending on your budget and the kind of experience you'd like to have.
+For full cultural immersion, you can stay with host families within the communities where we'll work, or if you'd like to stay together, your group can "camp" in a community center.
+Sometimes groups prefer to stay in the nearby town of Otavalo, in a cozy hostel like Hostal Valle del Amanecer or a lodge like Casa Latitud.
 We continually evaluate our lodging choices to ensure that they meet the needs of our participants, but our recommendation is to stay in the community if your group is up for it.

 Will my electronic devices work in Ecuador?

 Yes, Ecuador uses the same electrical current and plugs that the United States does, so you don't need a special adaptor.